Employee gets ticket in company car: Who pays?

 “Federal wage and hour laws do not allow an employer in that situation to deduct the cost from the employee’s pay, though it can discipline the employee.
 Taking away the company car could certainly be an appropriate starting point,” Levey Frisch says.

-Employers also should be certain to renew registration and keep the vehicle in working order.
+Employers should also renew registration and maintain the vehicle in working order.
 If a police officer notices an expired tag or a non-working taillight while someone is driving a company car, the business gets held responsible.

 ticket in company car-500x400-3

-What happens if an employee gets a DUI in a company car?
-Can an injured party go after the company?
+What happens when an employee receives a DUI in a company car?
+Can an injured party sue the company?

 “Regarding the ticket, that would likely be against the driver/employee.
 The employer probably is not responsible for the ticket,” Levey Frisch says.